+The robotic technologies constitute the initial “technological seed” on which an innovative ICT technology service network will be constituted at European level with the final goal of feeding professional S&R teams and associations with effective ICT technologies by creating a business opportunity and contributing to address several shortcomings of current operations.
 Technological Hubs (TH) located in strategic positions on the territory and directly linked to the S&R professional teams characterize the network.
-The teams will be involved as advanced-users to co-developand test the model This leads to a decentralized network structure strongly linked to the territory in which end-users play an active role in developing and promoting the technology.
+The teams will be involved as advanced-users to co-developand test the model.
+This leads to a decentralized network structure strongly linked to the territory in which end-users play an active role in developing and promoting the technology.
 The TH act as pivots in which the technology is guarded on the territory and dispensed to local S&R teams and around which local communities/associations engaged in S&R activity gravitate and helping the growth of the initiative by stimulating new hubs.

 The action is coordinated by UNIBO (University of Bologna), bringing into AirBorne specific skills in automatic control and Innovation Management.
 Besides PlusValue, the partnership includes CAI, one of the leaders in Alpine Search and Rescue organization with the role of end-user and first “seed” of the network, XLog and RECCO, the manufacturers of the key components of the most reliable personal safety equipment for avalanche incidents, and AslaTech, a company involved in both in mechanical and electronic design activities related with automation of unmanned aerial system vehicles and responsible for the development of Airborne drones.